hartleys/QoRTs/README.md

                        repos=NULL,
                        type="source");

 The java jar file does not need to be installed, it can simply be downloaded and used directly.
-Just execute it using the java command:
+Download the jar file from the [latest release](https://github.com/hartleys/QoRTs/releases/latest) and execute it using the java command:

     java -jar /path/to/jarfile/QoRTs.jar QC input.bam anno.gtf.gz /output/dir/